jolie/docs/src/language-tools-and-standard-library/basics/ports/README.md

 A location must indicate the communication medium the port has to use and its related parameters in this form: `medium[:parameters]` where _medium_ is a medium identifier and the optional _parameters_ is a medium-specific string.
 Usually the medium parameters define the address where the service is actually located.

-Jolie currently supports four media:
+Jolie currently supports five media:

 * `local` \(Jolie in-memory communication\);
 * `socket` \(TCP/IP sockets\).